JCCode288/coding-test/backend/README.md

    LLM Module for AI (LLM) related

--  **Use Cases**

-   implementation of provided modules combined into one use cases for each routes

 -  **Vector Store**

    Vector Store used in this app is Milvus, this stems for scalability concern.
 We can start small locally if needed we can move to better separate Milvus Server by self-deploying or using platform like ziliz